-The research framework as depicted in Figure 1, consists of three main variables.
-First, the dependent variable, namely financial performance.
-Second, the independent variable is financial capital.
-Third, the moderating variable, which consists of two, namely financial constraints and financial partners.
-Financial capital is thought to have a positive relationship with financial performance, as explained in the RBV theory, which is supported by empirical findings from several researchers (eg, Abbas, 2018; Dewi and Utari, 2014; Fatoki, 2011; Chittithaworn et al., 2011; Omar and Azmi, 2015; Philip, 2011; Sombolayuk et al., 2019).
-Financial constraints are thought to have a negative moderating effect on the relationship between financial capital and financial performance, as has been found by Altaf and Ahmad (2019), Altaf and Shah (2017), Banos-Caballero et al. (2014), Kowsari and Shorvarzi (2017), Kaushik and Chauhan (2019), and Laghari and Chengang (2019).
-The relationship between financial capital and financial performance will be very strong when the company is not financially constrained.
+The research framework as depicted in Figure 1, consists of three main variables which are financial performance (dependent variables), financial capital (independent variable), financial constraints, and financial partners (moderating variable).
+Financial capital is thought al., 2019; Utari & Dewi, 2014).
+Financial constraints are thought to have a negative moderating effect on the relationship between financial capital and financial performance (Altaf & Ahmad, 2019; Baños-caballero et al., 2014; Kowsari & Shorvarzi, 2017; Laghari & Chengang, 2019; Setianto & Hayuningdyah, 2020).
+The relationship between financial capital and financial performance strong when the company is not financially constrained.
+On the other hand, the relationship will be weak when the company is financially constrained.